-NOTE: This structure type was added in version 2.2 of this specification.
+NOTE This structure type was added in version 2.2 of this specification.

-1496 Table 91 - Cooling Device (Type 27) Structure
+1511 Table 91 - Cooling Device (Type 27) structure

 Offset Spec.
-Version Name Length Value Description 00h 2.2+ Туре BYTE 27 Cooling Device indicator 01h 2.2+ Length BYTE Varies Length of the structure, at least 0Ch 02h 2.2+ Handle WORD Varies The handle, or instance number, associated with the structure 04h 2.2+ Temperature Probe Handle WORD Varies The handle, or instance number, of the temperature probe (see 7.29) monitoring this cooling device.
-A value of 0xFFFF indicates that no probe is provided.
-06h 2.2+ Device Type and Status BYTE Bit-field Identifies the cooling device type and the status of this cooling device; see 7.28.1.
-07h 2.2+ Cooling Unit Group ВУТЕ Varies Identifies the cooling unit group to which this cooling device is associated.
-Having multiple cooling devices in the same cooling unit implies a redundant configuration.
+Version Name Length Value Description 00h 2.2+ Туре BYTE 27 Cooling Device indicator 01h 2.2+ Length BYTE Varies Length of the structure, at least 0Ch 02h 2.2+ Handle WORD Varies Handle, or instance number, associated with the structure 04h 2.2+ Temperature Probe Handle WORD Varies Handle, or instance number, of the temperature probe (see 7.29) monitoring this cooling device A value of 0xFFFF indicates that no probe is provided.
+06h 2.2+ Device Type and Status BYTE Bit-field Cooling device type and status; see 7.28.1 07h 2.2+ Cooling Unit Group ВУТЕ Varies Cooling unit group to which this cooling device is associated Having multiple cooling devices in the same cooling unit implies a redundant configuration.
 The value is 00h if the cooling device is not a member of a redundant cooling unit.
 Non-zero values imply redundancy and that at least one other cooling device will be enumerated with the same value.
-08h 2.2+ OEM-defined DWORD Varies Contains OEM- or BIOS vendor-specific information.
-0Ch 2.2+ Nominal Speed WORD Varies The nominal value for the cooling device's rotational speed, in revolutions-per-minute (rpm).
-If the value is unknown or the cooling device is non-rotating, the field is set to 0x8000.
-This field is present in the structure only if the structure's Length is larger than 0Ch.
-0Eh 2.7+ Description ВҮТЕ STRING The number of the string that contains additional descriptive information about the cooling device or its location This field is present in the structure only if the structure's Length is 0Fh or larger.
+08h 2.2+ OEM-defined DWORD Varies OEM- or BIOS vendor-specific information 0Ch 2.2+ Nominal Speed WORD Varies Nominal value for the cooling device's rotational speed, in revolutions-per-minute (rpm) If the value is unknown or the cooling device is non-rotating, the field is set to 0x8000.
+This field is present in the structure only if the structure's length is larger than 0Ch.
+0Eh 2.7+ Description BYTE STRING Number of the string that contains additional descriptive information about the cooling device or its location This field is present in the structure only if the structure's length is 0Fh or larger.